Female freelancers definitively break the wage gap

 Trend has been ongoing for a decade

-Since 2007, women's income has grown by an average of 4.1 percent per year, while for men it was 2 percent.
+Since 2007, the income of women has grown on average by 4.1 percent per year, while for men it was 2 percent.
 Especially since 2020, female freelancers have made significant progress.
 Geert-Jan Waasdorp, CEO of Intelligence Group: "This difference is not a coincidence or a snapshot, but the result of a structural trend that has been visible in our data for years.
-It gained momentum during the corona period when women no longer had to negotiate about working from home, which they had done much more often than men until that point.
+It gained momentum since the corona period, when women no longer had to negotiate about working from home, which they had done much more often than men until that point.
 Combined with other factors, we have now reached the historic point where women have the rate advantage.'

 Also read: Business networking still makes a difference